-Thea spent more than a decade working in a heavily male-dominated industry, inspiring her to begin her formal studies in gender at Sydney University and found Play Unlimited.
-As a mother, she is passionate about diminishing the impact of gender-based marketing on the next generation.
+Thea spent more than a decade working in a heavily male-dominated industry, inspiring her to begin her formal studies in gender at Sydney University and to found Play Unlimited.
+As a parent, she is passionate about diminishing the impact of gender-based marketing on the next generation.

 © 2020 Play Unlimited | Powered by The Man in the Mill